-min_result.avif)

 Among them was Faith Wilding, a young artist whose contributions would help define the legacy of feminist art.
 With intensity and quiet resolve, she performed Waiting, 1972, a poem that distills women’s experiences into a haunting monotony of service and sacrifice.
 Alongside her spoken work, she created Crocheted Environment, 1972, a web-like installation woven from yarn and rope, referred to as the “womb room.”
-Both continue to be two of Wilding’s most referenced works, embodying her vision of the cyclical, communal, and primordial aspects of womanhood, as well as humanity’s relation to nature.
+Both continue to be two of Wilding’s most referenced works, embodying her vision of the cyclical, communal, and primordial aspects of womanhood.

 These formative pieces were part of “Womanhouse,” an exhibition that transformed the mansion’s dilapidated rooms into living manifestations of women’s lives.
 Organized under the auspices of the Feminist Art Program, founded by Chicago in Fresno in 1971 with support from the California Institute of the Arts, the project empowered women to explore the personal and political in a public realm.
 This visceral space drew thousands of visitors during its month-long run, establishing a new benchmark for feminist art.
 “We didn’t really expect it,” Wilding tells me, calling from her home in rural Massachusetts.
 “People had never been to a show like this; they didn’t know what to think.
 There were a lot of young school children wandering around who just found it so magical.”